CloudyUnity/GraphicsEngine/README.md

 Refactoring and additions provided by Finn Wright
 WIP as of Jan 2024

-Change some constants in Constants.h
+Change some settings in settings.h

 Controls:
 WASD - Move left/right/forward/back